 Most small business owners and office managers dread office moves, and who can blame them?
 There’s an abundance of things to worry about, from getting boxes to keeping people from popping the bubble wrap, and that’s before we get to the fun and stress of moving the office technology.
-It’s not like a lamp that you unplug here and plug back in there – computers, network, phones, and basically anything with an electronic pulse needs to be handled specially and the place they’re going needs to be properly prepared.
+IT Moves are complex.
+It’s not like a lamp that you unplug here and plug back in there – computers, networks, phones, and basically anything with an electronic pulse needs to be handled specially and the place they’re going needs to be properly prepared.
 It’s overwhelming to figure out how to just get started.

 A Moving Experience

 Over the years CLARK has successfully moved the entire IT infrastructure for hundreds of small businesses.
-At first it was just me moving everything – AND yes, I will admit that it was nerve wracking for me too!
+At first, it was just me moving everything – AND yes, I will admit that it was nerve-wracking for me too!
 It took only a few of them for me to realize that planning is the key to a successful move.
 Once I understood that the moves became easier, and it’s now one of our favorite jobs.

 Moving an IT infrastructure can be quite complicated.
 Not only do you have to worry about disconnecting and moving the technology, but you also have to figure out what services you need, when to order them, and how to reconnect everything in the new location.
 With so many things to budget for already, finding places to save money can be important, and IT companies typically charge an exorbitant amount of money to move technology.
-I’ve seen many attempted DIY office moves and in my experience it doesn’t save money, it ends up costing a whole lot more.
+I’ve seen many attempted DIY office moves and in my experience, it doesn’t save money, it ends up costing a whole lot more.

-When things aren’t working after the move, the problems tend to lie in the new infrastructure, and that’s a time consuming fix!
+When things aren’t working after the move, the problems tend to lie in the new infrastructure, and that’s a time-consuming fix!